Are you wondering where is Louis Vuitton made in?

 I used to think that all authentic bags or accessories from Louis Vuitton were made in France.
 After all, it’s a French luxury brand, right?

-That was why seeing anything other than ‘Made in France’ on any LV bag or item I bought made me feel like it is a fake Louis Vuitton.
+That was why seeing anything other than ‘Made in France’ on any LV bag or item I bought made me feel like it is an imitation Louis Vuitton.

 I thought that was how to spot a fake Louis Vuitton.